 Cheddar-beer Fondue: This amazing beer infused dip will make everyone go crazy.
 Pair it with sliced sausage, bread, apples, or roasted veggies.
 It is quick and easy, all you have to do is melt it in a pot until it simmers.
 For the recipe, click here.

 Invite your guests over for a Halloween cocktail party that will leave them screaming for more.
 You can make the night more fun with a costume contest or couples pumpkin carving contest.
 With spooky decorations and festive music, these tips will add extra spirit to the night.

 Murder Mystery Game: This game is perfect for setting the mood.
 Everyone can participate, and it’s a perfect way to introduce your guests to each other if they haven’t already met.
-For a tutorial on how to play, visit this website.

 Dry Ice Centerpieces: Pick a couple ceramic or metal bowls to place in the middle of all your tables.
 Fill them with room temperature water and place a couple pieces of dry ice in each bowl.
 This will create the perfect amount of creepy fog to pour out onto the tables throughout the party.
 Add more as needed.
 Dry ice is cheap, so you can buy it in bulk and keep it going all night long.

 For any party you host this fall, make sure you hire Party Host Helpers party staff and bartenders to help make your party a success!
 They can take care of setting up the buffet tables at your Oktoberfest party, mixing your Pumpkin Pie Martinis or keeping score of the Football Bingo.
 Hire Party Host Helpers, sit back and enjoy the party!